AdaptiveCpp/AdaptiveCpp/doc/installing.md

 | `hip.integrated-multipass` | AMD GPUs (supported by ROCm) | HIP backend (clang) | ROCm >= 4.0, LLVM >= 10 |
 | `generic` | NVIDIA, AMD, Intel GPUs, OpenCL SPIR-V devices | Generic single-pass compiler | LLVM >= 14.
 When dispatching kernels to AMD hardware, ROCm >= 5.3 is recommended and LLVM must be <= the ROCm LLVM version.
 When dispatching to NVIDIA, clang needs nvptx64 backend enabled.
 AdaptiveCpp runtime backends for the respective target hardware need to be available. |

+Note: Building against `libc++` instead of `libstdc++` is only expected to work for the `generic` target.
+Additionally, AdaptiveCpp must have been built using the same standard library that the user code is linked against.
+`libc++` is currently not supported for the C++ standard parallelism offloading model.

 #### Models

 * SYCL: (No SYCL-specific requirements)